Description

 Applying this definition to our asset in some examples:

-• The maximum drop from peak to valley over 5 years of Vanguard Developed Markets Index Fund is -29.7 days, which is lower, thus worse compared to the benchmark SPY (-24.5 days) in the same period.
+• The maximum drop from peak to valley over 5 years of Vanguard Developed Markets Index Fund is -29.7 days, which is smaller, thus worse compared to the benchmark SPY (-24.5 days) in the same period.

-• During the last 3 years, the maximum drop from peak to valley is -16.9 days, which is higher, thus better than the value of -18.8 days from the benchmark.
+• During the last 3 years, the maximum DrawDown is -13.2 days, which is greater, thus better than the value of -18.8 days from the benchmark.

 MaxDuration: